zacharesmer/DEF-CON-32-Badge/Readme.md

 # Paint
 Draw on the screen and send your drawing to another person through the retro-futuristic magic of Infrared!

-(note: this app uses IrDA SIR and is not compatible with the Flipper or other universal remotes that are expecting a carrier wave)
+(note: this app uses IrDA SIR and is not compatible with the Flipper or other universal remotes)

 ## Controls

-Left: Wait to receive a drawing
+Hold Left: Wait to receive a drawing

-Right: Send your drawing
+Right: Send your drawing to someone else

 B: Undo